agnesblch/MetIDfyR/README.md

 6. Visualize and generate a PDF report using the "Visualization" tab in the app.

 ## Dependencies :
-Pacman package is used to install all dependencies needeed to run MetIDfyR.
+Pacman package is used to install all dependencies needeed to run `MetIDfyR`.
 - pacman
 - BiocManager
 - optparse